Entrance examination 2018

 Entrance examination 2018 (application deadline expired)

-We are interested in art in context.
-How is art communicated when it is spoken or written about, exhibited or depicted?
+We are interested in art within its context.
+How is art communicated when it is discussed or written about, exhibited or depicted?
 Where do we encounter art?
-How is it integrated into social, political, historical or economic contexts?
+In what ways is it embedded in social, political, historical or economic contexts?

-Which media do we use and how do we use them?
+What media do we use, and how do we use them?
 What significance do media have for our perception of reality?

-By 'visual culture' we mean forms of visualisation that encompass far more than art - such as architecture, illustration, advertising and web design, i.e. practices that are an integral part of everyday life and science.
-Here, for example, we are interested in how images and media shape our perception and idea of bodies, gender and social order.
+By ‘visual culture’, we mean forms of visual presentation that encompass far more than just art – such as architecture, illustration, advertising and web design; in other words, practices that are an integral part of everyday life and academia.
+Here, for example, we are interested in how images and media shape our perception and conception of bodies, gender and social order.

-Accordingly, the practical part of the entrance examination is not only about conceiving and implementing your own forms of artistic expression, for example in the form of photographs or drawings, but also about collecting, selecting and organising images that you encounter in everyday life - whether on the Internet, in your living room, on the tram or on a flyer - from a certain point of view and presenting them together with your own work.
+Accordingly, the practical part of the entrance examination is not only about conceiving and realising your own forms of artistic expression – for example, in the form of photographs or drawings – but also about collecting, selecting and organising images that you encounter in everyday life – whether on the internet, in your home, on the tram or on a leaflet – from a specific perspective, and to make a selection of them, order them, and present them alongside your own work.

-The theory and practice of art and visual culture are not mutually exclusive, but rather condition and permeate each other.
-That is why it is important for us to find out in the theoretical part of the examination how you think about artistic positions, how you put aesthetic experiences into words and how you arrive at well-founded arguments.
+Theory and practice in art and visual culture are not mutually exclusive; rather, they are interdependent and interpenetrate one another.
+That is why it is important to us, in the theoretical part of the examination, to see how you reflect on artistic positions, how you articulate aesthetic experiences in words, and how you arrive at well-reasoned arguments.

-The entrance examination therefore consists of a practical and a theoretical task, which you as an applicant must work on independently and the results of which must be submitted to us by post (see address below).
+The entrance examination therefore consists of a practical and a theoretical task, which you, as an applicant, must complete independently and submit the results to us by post (see address below).

 PRACTICAL TASK